surfinzap/typopo/README.md

 	* multiple dots with ellipsis (…)
 	* x with multiplication sign (×) when appropriate
 	* hyphen or en dash with em dash where needed
-	* space with non-breaking space after one-word prepositions and "&"
+	* space with non-breaking space after one-word prepositions, numerals and "&"
 	* (r) or (R) with ®
 	* (c) or (C) with ©
 	* (tm) or (TM) with ™